knights-analytics/hugot/README.md

 	// session, err := hugot.NewXLASession()
 	// For ORT (requires go build tags "ORT" or "ALL"):
 	// session, err := hugot.NewORTSession()
-	// This looks for the onnxruntime.so library in its default path, e.g. /usr/lib/onnxruntime.so
+	// This looks for the libonnxruntime.so library in its default path, e.g. /usr/lib
-    // If your onnxruntime.so is somewhere else, you can explicitly set it by using WithOnnxLibraryPath
+    // If your libonnxruntime.so is somewhere else, you can explicitly set it by using WithOnnxLibraryPath
-    // session, err := hugot.NewORTSession(WithOnnxLibraryPath("/path/to/onnxruntime.so"))
+    // session, err := hugot.NewORTSession(WithOnnxLibraryPath("/path/to/my/lib/directory"))
 	check(err)

     // A successfully created hugot session needs to be destroyed when you're done